 - Sodium – Sodium adsorption ratio less than 13%

 - Ammonium – Less than 1/3 of total nitrogen.
 If higher, it may not be finished composting.

 - Heavy metals – A concern with biosolids but regulated by application permits.

-- Pesticide residues – Rarely a problem since they breakdown in composting.
+- Pesticide residues – Generally not a problem as they breakdown in composting

-- Pathogens – Escherichia coli and other human pathogens are a potential in manure.
+- Pathogens – E-coli and other human pathogens are a potential in manure.